Client Volunteer (CV) Job Description

-End of Life Choices Oregon (EOLCOR) is a non-profit organization that works with Oregonians who are considering end of life options.
+End of Life Choices Oregon (EOLCOR) is a non-profit organization that works with terminally ill people who are considering end of life options.
 We are comprised of doctors and regional volunteers who are uniquely trained to provide skilled professional guidance through the Death with Dignity Act (DWDA) and other end of life choices.
-Our approach is non-judgmental as we work with clients and their families through these challenging transitions.

 Summary of Client Volunteer position

-Client Volunteers (CVs) are non-medical lay volunteers who provide education, advocacy, and support to Oregon residents regarding end of life choices.
-For those who meet the qualifications of the DWDA and want to pursue it, the CVs educate and assist them through the legal process for obtaining life-ending medication and support them in their decision whether or not to take it.
+Client Volunteers (CVs) are non-medical volunteers who provide education, advocacy, and personal bedside support to terminally ill people regarding their end of life choices.
+For those people who meet the DWD qualifications and want to pursue end of life choices, the CVs assist them through the legal process and support them in their decision.

 Essential Duties and Responsibilities

-- Educate clients and families about legal end-of-life options, including the DWDA voluntary stopping eating and drinking (VSED) and refusal or stopping of medical treatment.
+- Educate clients and families about legal end-of-life options, including the DWD, voluntary stopping eating and drinking (VSED), palliative and hospice care, and stopping of medical treatment.

 - Provide nonjudgmental support for the client and their choices for end of life.

-- Support client in making choices that are consistent with client’s personal values.
+- Support client in making choices that are consistent with that person’s personal values.

-- If the client wants to pursue the DWDA, educate them about legal requirements and the process of qualifying for the law and obtaining medications.
+- If the client wants to pursue DWD, educate them about legal requirements and the process of qualifying for the law and obtaining medications.

 - Educate clients and families regarding the benefits of hospice care.
 Encourage client to enroll in hospice services, if they are not already enrolled.
 With client’s permission, coordinate with client’s hospice team regarding any wishes or plans expressed by the client.

-- For qualified clients pursuing DWDA, CVs may need to advocate on behalf of client to find two physicians and a pharmacy that will work with them to fulfill the requirements of the DWDA.
+- For clients pursuing DWD, CVs may need to advocate on behalf of client to find two physicians and a pharmacy that will work with them to fulfill the requirements of the DWD.

 - At the option of the client, CVs may be present at a planned death.
 If CVs do not attend the planned death, one CV should remain available by phone and encourage families to provide time of death to the prescribing physician.

-- CVs may prepare medication for self-administration by the client only if the prescription was written by a licensed Oregon physician and filled by an Oregon pharmacy.
+- Prepare medication for self-administration by the client.
 If CVs do prepare lethal medication for the client, it must be done exactly as directed by the EOLCOR medical director’s instructions.
-Preparing medication includes opening drug capsules and/or mixing medication with fluid.

-- CVs may determine that death is presumed to have occurred, but if family wants to have a healthcare professional pronounce the death, they should call hospice or their attending physician.
+- Determine that the client has died at the planned death.
+If the family wants to have a healthcare professional pronounce the death, they should call hospice or their attending physician.

-- In situations where time to death extends beyond 2 hours, CVs may discuss with family whether they stay or leave the home, but remain available by phone.
+- Inform the family in advance that the CV normally stays for two hours.
+In situations where time to death extends beyond 2 hours, they stay closely available by phone.

-- Record all visit notes in the database within 24 hours of seeing a client or talking with client by phone.
+- Record all visit notes in the database within 24 hours of seeing a client or communicating by any means.

-- CV should contact Team Leader and Medical Director if any situations arise that require the assistance of licensed medical professionals.
+- CV should contact the medical director if any situations arise that require the assistance of licensed medical professionals.

-- Can listen and hear client’s wishes for end of life without judgment and support client in making decisions that are consistent with their own values.
+- Support client in making decisions that are consistent with their own values.

-- Computer Skills – be comfortable with learning and using the EOLCOR database.
+- Comfortable with learning and using the EOLCOR database and necessary technology.

-- Have a thorough knowledge of the DWDA and other legal end-of-life options.
+- Thorough knowledge of the DWDA and other legal end-of-life options.

-- The ability to advocate for needs of client.
+- The ability to advocate for applicable client needs.

-- Have excellent communication skills to coordinate client wishes with family, hospice or caregivers.
+- Excellent communication skills to coordinate client wishes with family, hospice or caregivers.

-- Exhibit empathy and compassion with clients and their families.
+- Empathy and compassion for clients and their families.

 - Ability to work as a team member.

-- Have flexibility with time – be available for visits or calls as needed.
+- Availability for visits or calls as needed.

 Training and Supervision